 - the number of named-only properties in a street is deemed to be causing confusion for visitors, the delivery or emergency services.

-Re-numbering of a street - existing residents will be contacted and their views taken into account.
+Re-numbering of a street - existing residents will be contacted and their views are taken into account.
 We will then consult the Royal Mail for their position on the issue.
 To change a street name we will contact the Parish/Town Council so that a consultation exercise can be carried out.
-After this exercise a site notice will be posted on either end of that street for a period of 21 days to inform residents of the proposed change and also advising any objectors that they have the right to appeal to the Magistrates Court.
+After this exercise, a site notice will be posted on the end of that street for a period of 21 days to inform residents of the proposed change and also advising any objectors that they have the right to appeal to the Magistrates Court.
 Depending on whether an appeal has been lodged and the outcome of that appeal, the Site Notice will be replaced with an Order confirming the street name change.